martinlackner/quantitative-multiwinner/README.md

 ## Replicability

 The preflib files in [preflibdata](preflibdata/) are exactly the files used in our experiments and are stored here for replicability (source: [preflib.org](http://www.preflib.org/)).
-Further, the experiments in the paper were done using (abcvoting v1.0.0](https://github.com/martinlackner/abcvoting/releases/tag/v1.0.0).
+Further, the experiments in the paper were done using [abcvoting v1.0.0](https://github.com/martinlackner/abcvoting/releases/tag/v1.0.0).

 ## References